Aaron Hicks Player Props: Yankees vs. Orioles

-On Friday, Aaron Hicks (coming off going 0-for-3) and the New York Yankees play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 3:05 PM ET.
+After going 0-for-3 in his most recent game, Aaron Hicks and the New York Yankees take on the Baltimore Orioles (who will hand the ball to Cole Irvin) at 7:05 PM ET on Saturday.

-In his most recent game he had a hitless performance (0-for-3) against the Phillies.
+In his most recent game he had a hitless showing (0-for-3) against the Phillies.

 Aaron Hicks Game Info & Props vs. the Orioles